-This tool allows for youngster to learn the timing of a catch coming off the rebounder and the trajectory in will take, and it allows my hardened professionals to create incredible elasticity through transverse plane training.
+This tool allows for youngster to learn the timing of a catch and the trajectory in will take.
+It also allows my hardened professionals to create incredible elasticity through transverse plane training.

 There are certainly other great options, such as using a concrete wall, but when you need athletes to throw and receive at various angles the wall becomes a limitation to this demand.

-When I must progress my athletes’ hip and adductor training into a more progressive and dynamic strategy, the rebounder is a great tool for this.
+The rebounder is a great tool when I progress my athletes’ hip and adductor training into a more progressive and dynamic strategy.
 My athletes stand in a narrow straight leg posture and throw and receive the ball in a rotational manner.
 The action of having to stabilize for balance, position, and posture create a high demand on adductor and hips to stability from head to toe.

-We all have our wants and needs when it comes to equipment, but because I always bought equipment based on my athletes needs, my facility space allotment, and my budget restrictions, rebounder training was the answers.
+We all have our wants and needs when it comes to equipment.
+Because I always bought equipment based on my athletes needs, my facility space allotment, and my budget restrictions, rebounder training was the answers.

 If you need direction with how to use a rebounder, l high suggest Rounder Training for the Athlete.
 I show you EXACTLY how I use it with my athletes.